ColOfAbRiX/the-road-to-fp/02_case_classes.md

 myResult match {
   case Success(number) =>
-    println(s"I succesfully converted a string into the integer $number") case Failure(exception) =>
+    println(s"I successfully converted a string into the integer $number") case Failure(exception) =>
     println(s"ERROR!
 The conversion of a string to integer returned $exception") }